Risks Of Money Market Accounts

 Risk & Causes

-MMAs offer less liquidity than checking accounts, as federal regulations limit transactions to six monthly withdrawals.
+MMAs offer less liquidity than checking accounts, as federal regulations limit monthly withdrawals to 6.
 Going above this limit risks fines, account restrictions, or being reclassified to a checking account, making it harder to access money when needed.

 Prevention Tips